Serving in the Cook Islands

 Service Program Logistics

 Three meals a day are included in your service program fee.
-Each morning, you will eat a catered breakfast in the Vaka Lounge, the Global Volunteers meeting room at the hotel.
+Each morning, you will eat a catered a continental breakfast in the Vaka Lounge, the Global Volunteers meeting room at the hotel.
 You will prepare your own lunch to take to your work site; this will likely be a sandwich with fruit and snacks such as a granola bar.
 Dinner will also be taken in the Vaka Lounge and will be prepared by a local cook trained in safe food handling to prepare typical, nutritious, home-cooked Cook Islands cuisine.
 Volunteers can expect to dine out at least once or twice a week.
 The evening meal usually consists of a range of beef, chicken, or fish dishes served with salads and either pasta or rice along with bread and a variety of local fruit for dessert.
 You will have the opportunity to try local traditional dishes such as taro (a root crop similar to a potato), ika mata (fish marinated in lemon juice and topped off with a coconut cream sauce), rukau (a spinach and coconut cream dish), and other delicacies which are usually very well received!
 Desserts, soft drinks, and alcoholic beverages are readily available for an additional charge.

 All in-country transportation is included in your service program fee.
-You will be picked up at the airport on the first day of your program by our country manager in our 15-person van with adequate space for luggage and dropped off on the departure date.
+You will be picked up at the airport on the first day of your program by our country manager in our 15-person van with adequate space for luggage and dropped off on the final day of your program.
 On orientation day, your team leader will give you important information on your service projects and on the first day of service will take you to the work project sites.
 The local public bus or the school bus will be your transportation to and from your work sites each day thereafter.
 Depending on the work site, travel time varies from five to 30 minutes.
 Note: transportation for free time activities is not included.

 Free-time options are plentiful in the Cook Islands.
 They include snorkeling in the clear lagoons, scuba diving (if you are certified), fishing, or hiking the rugged and lush interior island.
 The Punanganui Market is open on Saturday mornings and is the largest local market in Rarotonga.
 Here you can expect to see cultural performances as well as what is sold – local produce, fish, and crafts.
 Volunteers also can enjoy flying to the outer island of Aitutaki for a weekend excursion or day trip.
 Of course, you may simply choose to relax on a quiet beach or linger at a local restaurant to catch one of the popular island dance shows.
 Those you have been working alongside may invite you to participate in local events with them or give you advice on local goings on.
 You also may have the opportunity to listen to talks given by local experts on topics such as pearls, coconuts, or whale conservation.